DNSSEC Basics: How DNS Security Extensions Protect the Internet

 • Malware distribution

-DNSSEC was introduced to ensure DNS responses are authentic and unchanged.
+DNSSEC was introduced to ensure DNS responses are authentic and unchanged as part of a broader secure infrastructure strategy described in How the Internet Works.

 What DNSSEC Does β€” and What It Doesn’t